 As a maker, when I start a new project, I first go through a planning phase: what I imagine the item to be like, how it should work, what form it could take.
 A simple, standard design phase.
 I generally do this with pad, pen and paper, sketching out the design.
 Sometimes it works out as planned and sometimes it doesn’t work out at all.
 Now, if I had the ability to experience my creation in Virtual Reality, to see its entire form in 3D, what effect would that have on my current workflow?
 Would it allow me to create a more functional product at the end of it all?
 Quite possibly.

-This is all possible as we speak, the technology is here; its just that it isn’t currently accessible to everyone for now.
+This is all possible as we speak, the technology is here; it‘s just that it isn’t currently accessible to everyone for now.
 Once it will be, it will open up some exciting opportunities in the planning stage, very early in the creative process.

 Sure, it may not apply to everyone’s type of artistry, but visualizing a piece prior to actually producing it will allow most makers to become more efficient and to deliver more functional products.